-Hobbies and Interest are usually used interchangeably but that is not the case.
-You must have added a heading like Interest or Hobbies in Resume or CV and not given it another thought.
-Well, its time to change that.
-Originating from a similar concept, Hobbies and Interest differentiate in theory by your action.
-Hobbies are originated from interests that you act upon.
+Though we often use the words ‘hobby’ and ‘interest’ interchangeably, there is a major difference between the two of them.
+You might have added a heading like Interest or Hobbies in your resume or CV and not given it another thought.
+Well, it’s time to change that.
+Originating from a similar concept, hobbies and interests are differentiated in theory by your action i.e. hobbies originate from interests that you act upon.
 You might like reading about technology and mobiles.
 That is currently your interest.
-Let suppose you have decided to learn about rooting phones, or reviewing new releases on Youtube.
-The moment you started engaging in your interest it became your hobby.
-So when someone asks you why is this in your hobby you can say that I make review technology by making Youtube videos.
-So when deciding hobbies for resume and CV’s, make sure you add only those hobbies for which you have something to show.
-If you’re confused why we’ve mentioned CV and Resumes separately, learn about what is the difference between Resume and CV.
+Let us suppose that you have decided to learn about rooting phones, or reviewing new releases on Youtube.
+The moment you start engaging in your interest it becomes your hobby.
+So when someone asks you why this is your hobby you can say that I review new technology by making Youtube videos.
+So when deciding hobbies for resumes and CV’s, make sure you add only those hobbies for which you have something to show.
+If you’re confused why we’ve mentioned CV and Resumes separately, you can check out the differences between a resume and CV.

-From decreasing stress levels to opening up new opportunities, from giving a sense of achievement to establish useful networks with professionally valuable contacts, a hobby can do it all for you.
-No matter how busy you get, you can always scoop out some time in order to invest in your hobbies.
-Here’s a list of reasons you should consider continuing with what you love the most.
+From decreasing stress levels to opening up new opportunities, from giving a sense of achievement to establishing useful networks with professionally valuable contacts, a hobby can do it all for you.
+No matter how busy you get, you can always scoop out some time to invest in your hobbies.
+Here’s a list of reasons you should consider continuing with what you love the most: